How old are retired racing greyhounds and how long do they live?

 These dogs are not aggressive or hyperactive, which are common misconceptions.
 Some greyhounds may be timid at first, but most are extremely affectionate and silly.
 Every dog is different, but most adjust to their new environments and bond with their new owners readily and quickly.
 Most greyhounds will walk away from a confrontation rather than be involved in it.
 Some greyhounds are territorial about their beds because they are not used to sharing their space with others in the kennel.
 Therefore, some of them may grumble or even snap if someone or something tries to share its bed.
 For the most part, greyhounds are calm, quiet, and happy just holding down your furniture for the majority of the day.

 Due to the unique physiology and anatomy of greyhounds, a veterinarian who understands the issues relevant to the breed is generally needed when the dogs need treatment, particularly when anesthesia is required.
 Greyhounds demonstrate unusual blood chemistry which can be misread by veterinarians not familiar with the breed.
 This can result in an incorrect diagnosis.
 Greyhounds have much less fat than other dogs and therefore cannot metabolize anesthesia as quickly.
 If your regular vet is not familiar with the breed, we can help you locate a local vet that works with greyhounds on a regular basis.

 Please remember that the above statements are generalized.
 No one can guarantee any breed of dog to be cat-safe, housebroken, quiet, etc. Each dog has its own personality and traits.

-In order to adopt, we ask that you read one of the following books on racing greyhounds to become more familiar with the breed.
-If you have children, we also ask that you read “Childproofing Your Dog” or “Living with Kids and Dogs.”
+In order to adopt, we ask that you read the following books on racing greyhounds to become more familiar with the breed.
+If you have children, we also ask that you read “Childproofing Your Dog” and “Living with Kids and Dogs.”